VeloPayments/v-c-it/README.md

 unique directory for each testing scenario will be created so that agentd can be installed and started, and the tests can be run.

-To run the integration tests, as a non-root user, run `./start_tests.sh`.
+To run the integration tests, as a non-root user, execute `./run_integration_tests.sh`.
 Once the tests have finished building, you will be prompted to enter your user password to sudo to root, unless your sudoers entry does not require a password.
 Each test will run in sequence, with some test output provided to the terminal.